oviematthew/ting/README.md

 - **Task Editing and Deletion:**
   Enjoy the flexibility of editing or deleting specific tasks as your plans evolve.
 Adapt to changes effortlessly and keep your planner up-to-date with just a few taps.

-- **Firebase Integration:**
-  Leverage the power of Firebase for efficient data storage.
-Your tasks are securely saved, and you can access them from any device, providing a seamless and synchronized experience.

 - **Study Timer:**
   Boost your productivity with the built-in Study Timer feature.
 Set dedicated study sessions, track your progress, and achieve your academic goals with focused, timed study sessions.